-You can get here from Ko Chang from where there are regular boats.
+You can get here from Ko Chang where there are regular boats.

-Koh Kood or Ko Kood is one of the neighboring islands in the eastern region close to Koh Chang, which is one of Thailand hidden gems that has seen an increase in travelers in recent years.
+Koh Kood, or Ko Kood, is one of the neighbouring islands in the eastern region close to Koh Chang, which is one of Thailand hidden gems that has seen an increase in travelers in recent years.

 Although it is one of the bigger islands, Koh Kood has less than 3000 inhabitants, and add to that the gorgeous white sand beaches, tropical jungles, no cars, just a few bars and secluded places to stay – these are the reasons that are making Koh Kood popular.

-So if you are looking to off the beaten path in Thailand, you should visit Koh Kood before it stops being a secret anymore.
+So if you are looking off the beaten path in Thailand, you should visit Koh Kood before it stops being a secret.

 Spend time at the top beaches Klong Chao, Ao Klong Chao, and Ao Phrao, enjoying snorkeling, swimming, kayaking, diving, or taking boat trips.

-Rent a motorbike to check out the waterfalls, fishing villages, or go hiking in the jungle.
+Rent a motorbike to check out the waterfalls, and fishing villages or go hiking in the jungle.

 Koh Mak or Ko Mak is one of the islands on the eastern shores.
 This tiny island, located between Koh Wai and Koh Chang, is one of the beautiful hidden gems in Thailand, receiving very few visitors even during the peak seasons.